singhnandini60810-sys/Decision-Maker/README.md

-# Decision-Maker
-A simple web app that helps users make random decisions.
-Enter multiple options separated by commas, and the app instantly selects one at random using JavaScript, with a clean, responsive interface.
 # Random Decision Maker

-A simple and interactive web app that helps users make quick decisions by randomly selecting one option from a list.
+Random Decision Maker is a simple web application that helps users choose between multiple options.
+You just enter options separated by commas and the app randomly selects one for you.

 ## Features

+- Randomly selects one option from a list
-- Enter multiple options separated by commas
+- Supports multiple options separated by commas
-- Randomly selects one option instantly
+- Animated selection effect
+- Clear button to reset inputs
+- Enter key support for quick selection
-- Clean and responsive user interface
+- Responsive design for desktop and mobile

-- Works fully offline
-- Built using pure HTML, CSS, and JavaScript
+## How to Use

+1. Open the application in your browser.
+2. Enter options separated by commas.

+Example:
+Pizza, Burger, Momos, Pasta

+3. Click the **Pick Random** button.
+4. The application will randomly choose one option.
+5. Use the **Clear** button to reset the input.

 ## Technologies Used